Security jobs on cruise ships

 Security Staff work 10 hours during sea days and more or less 12 hours during port days.
 We have a threshold of 303 hours/month, and any excess of 303 hours is considered overtime.
 It takes years and experience to step up to the next position.

-Security Guard Supervisor is in charge of gangway operation, rotation and schedule of security staff, maintenance of equipment, handling guest and crew complaints and incidents.
-He/she conducts incidents investigation, operates CCTV, and is in charge of filling and safekeeping documents related to security operations.
+Security Guard Supervisor is in charge of gangway operation, rotation and schedule of security staff, maintenance of equipment, and handling guest and crew complaints and incidents.
+He/she conducts incident investigations, operates CCTV, and is in charge of filling and safekeeping documents related to security operations.

-The cruise ship Security Officer is in charge of the guest and crew incidents investigation, assists the Deputy Security Officer with keys and locking plan procedures.
+The cruise ship Security Officer is in charge of the guest and crew incidents investigation and assists the Deputy Security Officer with keys and locking plan procedures.
 He is in charge of the overall gangway operation and layout, maintenance of CCTV, and Saber 5000 (narcotics and explosive equipment).

-In charge of delegation and overall security operation onboard a cruise ship.
+This person is in charge of delegation and overall security operations onboard a cruise ship.

 The number of crew working in the Security department depends on the size of the cruise ship.
 In Royal Caribbean’s Quantum class, for example, there are 20 Security Staff, 3 Security Supervisors, 2 Royal Security Officers, 1 Deputy Security Officer, and 1 Chief Security Officer.